 Tip 2) Give Treats

-Reward him with high-value treats constantly at first.
-You could have a helper just sit there and give him treats one after another while you brush.
+Reward them with high-value treats constantly, at first.
+You could have a helper just sit there and give your pup treats one after another while you brush.

 Tip 3) Give Long Lasting Treats